Welcome. I’m honored you are here.

 A woman with glasses and a fleece jacket taking a selfie outdoors with a sunny hillside, trees, small buildings, and a gazebo in the background.

-• As I supported others through some of the most difficult moments of their lives—and continued walking my own healing path—my work naturally expanded into the deeper layers of the human experience: trauma, the impacts of early adversity, complicated family dynamics, parts work, reconnecting with self, and rebuilding boundaries.
+• As I supported others through some of the most difficult moments of their lives, and continued walking my own healing path, my work naturally expanded into the deeper layers of the human experience: all types of trauma, the impacts of early adversity, complicated family dynamics, parts work, reconnecting with self, and rebuilding boundaries.

-This led me into advanced training and mentorship with renowned leaders in trauma, attachment, and somatic work deepening my understanding of how we carry our stories in the body.
+This journey led me to seek advanced training and mentorship with renowned leaders in trauma, attachment, and somatic work.

-This interdisciplinary education shaped a practice centered in resilience, adaptability, personalized care, holistic mind–body approaches, lived experience, and core competencies like empathy, attunement, and human-centered presence.
+This interdisciplinary education shapes my practice centered in resilience, adaptability, personalized care, holistic mind-body approaches, lived experience, and core competencies like empathy, attunement, and human-centered presence.

-• I come to this work not only as a bereaved parent and practitioner, but as someone who has lived through childhood abuse, neglect, abandonment, scapegoating, and a family that looked “normal” from the outside.
-I grew up with a wired nervous system and chronic anxiety, carrying experiences I had no words for.
+• I come to this work not only as a bereaved parent but also as someone who has lived through childhood abuse, neglect, abandonment, and scapegoating.

 I delight in play, movement, and adventure, but I’m just as nourished by quiet moments, spiritual reflection, and the reminder that we’re all part of something much bigger.